abcdesktopio/docs/opsdocs/docs/4.2/setup/kubernetes_abcdesktop.md

 ### Install using kubectl on Linux or macOS operation system

-Download and extract the latest release automatically
+Download and extract the latest release automatically.
+This install script is recommended for `k3s` `minikube` and `kind`

 ```
 curl -sL https://raw.githubusercontent.com/abcdesktopio/conf/main/kubernetes/install-4.2.sh | bash